Is Donald Trump the Anti-Christ?

 weapons, Trump announced that he wants to "greatly expand" nuclear weaponry.
 So

-course Russia, China and other nations will accelerate their nuclear programs
+Obviously other nations including Russia and China will accelerate their nuclear programs

 ... and the world will become even more dangerous.
 Ronald Reagan did not want to